magento/merchdocs/src/sales/order-ship.md

    The status of the order changes from `Processing` to `Complete`.

+{:.bs-callout-info}
+If an order is placed as an in-store delivery, shipping action is not available.
+Click <span class="btn">Notify Order is Ready for Pickup</span> to trigger an email to the customer.
+The status of the order should be changed to `Complete` status.

 ## To view the shipment detail:

 1. On the Admin menu, select **Sales** > **Shipments**.